armadaproject/armada/docs/quickstart.md

 ### Server deployment

 N.B.
-The offical Prometheus chart is complex and may take up to 1 minute to install in the following instructions.
+The official Prometheus chart is complex and may take up to 1 minute to install in the following instructions.

 ```
 export KUBECONFIG=$(kind get kubeconfig-path --name="quickstart-armada-server")